cristal-node/furigana/README.md

 2. Install this furigana generator https://github.com/michaelvobrien/furigana
 3. Set up the server

-I'm giving th lighttpad configuraton that works on port 3647
+I'm giving the lighttpad configuraton that works on port 3647

 To use the config file, install lighttpd, then change the location of the folder in lighttpd.conf.
 Then type "lighttpd -f lighttpd.conf"